 - B Term - January

-- Three weeks in January (depending on the evolution of the pandemic): ZLOG arrive in Cambridge, B Term Scale Connect
+- Three weeks in January: ZLOG arrive in Cambridge, B Term Scale Connect

 - C Term – February